 - If you received your loan between January 2001 and June 3, 2013, your MIP will be automatically canceled when you reach a loan-to-value ratio (LTV) of 78 percent.

 - If your loan originated after June 3, 2013 and you made a down payment of at least 10 percent, your MIP will be canceled after 11 years.
 For down payments of less than 10 percent, you’ll have MIP until your mortgage is paid in full.

 How to remove MIP from an FHA loan

-If you want to stop paying mortgage insurance on your FHA loan, contact your lender to see if you’re eligible for FHA MIP removal.
+Start by finding out which rules apply to you by looking at your loan origination date.
+Then contact your lender to see if you’re eligible for FHA MIP removal.
 The dates above play a key role in any type of flexibility in your loan terms and, consequently, help you determine how to remove MIP from FHA loan.

-Unfortunately, you won’t have much leverage in terms of FHA mortgage insurance removal if your LTV is higher than 78 percent (for loans originating between January 2001 and June 3, 2013) or if you put less than 10 percent down (for loans originating after June 3, 2013).
+Unfortunately, you won’t have much leverage in terms of FHA mortgage insurance removal if your loan-to-value ratio (LTV) is higher than 78 percent (for loans originating between January 2001 and June 3, 2013) or if you put less than 10 percent down (for loans originating after June 3, 2013).

 However, there are other options to consider – including refinancing to a conventional loan.